 One of the security goals that the class-file verifier helps achieve is program robustness.
 If a buggy compiler or savvy cracker generated a class file that contained a method whose bytecodes included an instruction to jump beyond the end of the method, that method could, if it were invoked, cause the virtual machine to crash.
 Thus, for the sake of robustness, it is important that the virtual machine verify the integrity of the bytecodes it imports.

-Although Java virtual machine designers are allowed to decide when
+Although Java virtual machine designers are allowed to decide

 implementations will do most checking just after a class is

 loaded.
 Such a virtual machine analyzes bytecodes (and verifies

 their integrity) once, before they are ever executed.
 As part of

 sure all jump instructions -- for example,

 ifeq (jump if top of stack zero),

 not check for a valid target every time it encounters a jump

 instruction as it executes bytecodes.
 In most cases, checking all

 bytecodes once before they are executed is a more efficient way

 every time it is executed.